Updated: December, 2023

-- Ultimately, the objective is to help them reshape their views on the social world in ways they can understand with a person they feel is trying to understand them.
-None of this is easy.
+Ultimately, we want to understand and be supportive of their goals or desires and then help them to understand the social world and give them ways to express when things are difficult vs. boring vs. scary.
 It can take years for some of our kids to get there.
-We routinely find that teams have spent so much time focusing on academic learning that we neglected to give deeper direct instruction and rewards for learning to work in a group.
+We routinely find that teams have spent so much time focusing on academic learning or controlling behavior that they’ve neglected to give deeper direct instruction and rewards for learning to work in a group.